Futures Church

-Influencers Church, formerly Paradise Community Church, is a Pentecostal church affiliated to the Assemblies of God, with congregations in the state of South Australia, Australia, and in the southern United States.
+Futures Church, formerly Influencers Church, is a Pentecostal church affiliated to the Assemblies of God, with congregations in the state of South Australia, Australia, and in the southern United States.
 It was founded in Adelaide in 1922.
-In February 2023, Influencers Church will become Futures Church.
+In 2023, Influencers Church officially changed their name to Futures Church.
+The church teaches a prosperity gospel.

 History

 The church was founded in 1922 by British evangelist Smith Wigglesworth., becoming known as Adelaide Assembly of God (AOG) when a property on Franklin Street, Adelaide was purchased in 1944.
 In 1951 Tom Evans, a British missionary from India, became senior pastor.
 Pastors John and Beryl Jobe commenced as senior pastors in 1959.
 Their vision was to move into the suburbs where the people lived, so the Franklin Street property was sold, and the church relocated to Payneham, before it shifted to Main North East Road Klemzig.

-In 1970, Andrew Evans, the oldest son of Tom Evans, became the first non-founding senior pastor of Klemzig Assembly of God.
+In 1970, Andrew Evans, the oldest son of Tom Evans, became the first non-founding senior pastor of what was by then called Klemzig Assembly of God.
 Under his ministry the church grew from weekly church attendance of 150 to over 2,000 people.

 In 1982, the church moved to its current location in Paradise, becoming known as Paradise Assembly of God, and later changing its name to Paradise Community Church.
 At this time, Paradise AOG also set up Paradise (later Adelaide) College of Ministries, as an accredited bible college in South Australia.
 In 1994, members from the Paradise church formed a sister church, originally called Southside Christian Church, but later renamed Edge Church.
 The church also fostered the formation of Youth Alive Australia.

 In 1997 the contemporary worship music band Planetshakers was created out of the first Planetshakers Conference.
 In 2000, Andrew Evans's youngest son Ashley and his wife Jane took over as senior pastors at Paradise, and the Planetshakers youth movement grew.
 In 2004, his eldest son Russell and wife Sam Evans moved to Melbourne to form Planetshakers Church.

 In the 2000s, Paradise's church attendance grew to over 6,000 people, and it expanded to three other locations (Elizabeth, West, and City), introduced a Friday night service, and had become the fifth-largest church in Australia.

 In 2012, Paradise Community Church changed its name to Influencers Church (Global) to reflect that the church is expanding internationally.
-As part of the change in structure, Ashley and Jane Evans appointed Josh and Sjhana as the Australian lead pastors as the Evans family moved to Atlanta, Georgia.
+In 2015, it was one of the biggest churches in Australia.

+The Evans family moved to Atlanta, Georgia, US, and launched the church there, earning $631,728 in its first year there, as in Australia, all tax free.
+Ashley and Jane Evans with their youngest son moved into a three-storey five-bedroom, five-bathroom mansion, with a wine cellar and theatre, in Atlanta.

-In November 2022, Influencers Church celebrated their 100th anniversary year since foundation, and announced that as of February 2023, the church will be renamed Futures Church.
+In November 2022, Influencers Church celebrated their 100th year anniversary.
+In 2023, the church was renamed Futures Church.

-Influence
+In March 2025, a staff member who had previously been a youth pastor at the Salisbury branch was arrested in Atlanta, charged with allegedly sending several videos depicting child sexual abuse.